-Epic film of the legendary Spanish hero, Rodrigo Diaz ("El Cid" to his followers), who, without compromising his strict sense of honour, still succeeds in taking the initiative and driving the Moors from Spain.Written by
+Epic movie of the legendary Spanish hero, Rodrigo Diaz de Bivar (Charlton Heston) ("El Cid" to his followers), who, without compromising his strict sense of honor, still succeeds in taking the initiative and driving the Moors from Spain.Written by

 Stewart M. Clamen <email@example.com>

 Perhaps somewhat surprisingly, Charlton Heston himself was not overly impressed by the finished movie, suggesting in his 1995 autobiography "In the Arena" that this movie might have been better if William Wyler had directed it instead of Anthony Mann.
 Conversely, he speculates that Ben-Hur (1959) may have been more effective with Mann, not Wyler, helming it.
 Heston recalled he once mentioned this idea to Wyler, who thought little of it.
 See more »

 When El Cid and his army are charging down the beach at Valencia the tire tracks from the camera truck are briefly visible in the sand.
 See more »

 The Prophet has commanded us to rule the world.
 Where in all your land of Spain is the glory of Allah?
 When men speak of you they speak of poets, musicmakers, doctors, scientists.
 Where are your warriors?
 You dare to call youselves sons of the Prophet?
 You have become women!
 Burn your books!
 Make warriors of your poets!
 Let you doctors invent new poisons for our arrows.
 Let you scientists invent new war machines!
 And then, kill!
 Burn!
 Infidels live on your frontiers.
 Encourage them to kill each...